 A love of dogs and helping people, and a desire to leave behind his corporate day job led Tim to form Good Dog in 2013.
 As owner of Good Dog, Tim uses his combined people management background with his studies in canine psychology and behaviour to help people understand how to communicate and work with their dogs.

-In addition to private training through Good Dog, Tim instructs dog training classes through Four Paws K9 Training and continues to develop professionally by attending seminars and workshops both locally and abroad.
+In addition to private training through Good Dog, Tim has instructed dog training classes through one of Melbourne’s largest privately owned dog schools and continues to develop professionally by attending seminars and workshops both locally and abroad.
 He has a particular interest in puppy development and dealing with reactivity and aggression, regularly volunteering his time working with rescues like Forever Friends Animal Rescue.